AIQC-Hub/dmqclib/README.md

 ### conda-forge (Manual)

-Submitting or updating the package on `conda-forge` involves creating a pull request to the `conda-forge/staged-recipes` or `dmqclib-feedstock` repository.
+Submitting or updating the package on `conda-forge` involves creating a pull request to the `conda-forge/staged-recipes` repository.

 1.  **Fork and clone** the `staged-recipes` repository.
 2.  **Create a new branch** (e.g., `git checkout -b dmqclib-recipe`).